opendocsg/slw-judgments-backfill/2004_SGHC_54/report.md

 20     The statements recorded on 13, 15, 16 and 19 December were not recorded under s 122(6) and (8), and as ASP Toh is not a police officer, the admissibility of the statements is not governed by s 122(5) of the CPC which governs the admission of statements made to police officers.

-21     The Court of Criminal Appeal held in _Tan Boon Tat v PP_ [1992] 2 SLR 1 at 9–10, [35], that a confession made to a narcotics officer is admissible if it complies with s 24 of the Evidence Act.
+21     The Court of Criminal Appeal held in _Tan Boon Tat v PP_ <span class="citation">[1992] 2 SLR 1</span> at 9–10, [35], that a confession made to a narcotics officer is admissible if it complies with s 24 of the Evidence Act.

 22     The recording of the statement of 13 December started at 4.05pm and ended two hours later.
 The statement reads: